-Through the cooperative education program (or "co-op" as it is widely known), our students practice their future profession in real employment environments—starting right after their first year at UC.
+At the University of Cincinnati, we believe that learning is doing and doing is learning.
+Through our cooperative education program, (or "co-op," as it is widely known), students in the College of Engineering and Applied Science (CEAS) practice their future profession in real employment environments—starting immediately after their first year at UC.

 Cooperative education is an educational model in which students alternate traditional academic semesters with semesters spent working full-time in their chosen field.
-By integrating the academic curriculum with paid, on-the-job experiences, we offer our students a comprehensive engineering education based in real-world application.
+By integrating the academic curriculum with paid, on-the-job experiences, students in the CEAS at the University of Cincinnati get a comprehensive engineering education based on real-world application.